-The temporary works are required to be constructed to allow the safe construction of the permanent works.
+The temporary works were required to be constructed to allow the safe construction of the permanent works.
 Safety is paramount to the client, and thus all designs had to undergo a safety in design review and feedback from stakeholders incorporated.
-Some of the work such as the spoil removal sheds will be demolished after the completion of the tunnel.
+Some of the temporary work such as the spoil removal sheds will be demolished after the completion of the tunnel.

 Client: Lend Lease Bouygues Joint Venture